adamsilver/fdpb/03-book-a-flight.md

 ### Layout Enhancements

-Laying out seats in rows can cause seats to wrap in small viewports.
-Alternatively, seats can be styled not to wrap, but this causes a horizontal scroll bar.
-Neither of these problems are deal breakers, but if we can reduce the chance of this happening we should.
+Laying out seats in rows can cause seats to wrap in small viewports which destroys the idea of laying them out as modelled in real life.
+We could style the seats so they don't wrap, but this would cause horizontal scrolling.
+Neither of these problems are deal breakers, but if we can reduce the chance of this happening, we should.

-One approach would be to hide the checkboxes and make the remaining label look clickable (which it is).
+One approach involves hiding the checkboxes and styling the label to look clickable (which it is).
 Hiding checkboxes with CSS alone is dangerous because pressing <kbd>Tab</kbd> moves focus to the checkbox, not the label.
-On its own this breaks the interface for keyboard users because as the user focuses each checkbox there is no visual feedback.
+On its own this breaks the interface for sighted keyboard users because as the user focuses each checkbox there's no feedback.

-To fix this problem, we can give the (still) visible `<span class="plane-seatNumber">` the appearance of focus using the adjacent sibling selector:
+To fix this problem, we can give the (still) visible `<span class="plane-seatNumber">` the appearance of focus using the adjacent sibling selector like this:

 ```JS
 .enhanced [type="checkbox"]:focus + .plane-seatNumber {